leocalm/Lyra/Lyra2/README.md

 Files that can be used to replicate the benchmarks shown in the Reference Guide.

+> Obs.: This benchmark takes around 40 minutes in a modern computer (and more than three hours in old computers, equipped without multicore processors)!

 ####	./src/cuda

 CUDA implementations, both for attacks (i.e., many password tests performed in parallel)